 While taxpayers can request transcripts for the most recent full tax year, they may not be available until July, according to the IRS.
 Requests for extensions to e-file tax returns can be submitted using IRS Free File and must include an estimate of tax liability.
 Paper applications for extensions can be mailed via Form 4868, “Application for Automatic Extension of Time to File U.S. Individual Income Tax Return.”
 If approved, the extended filing deadline is October 17, 2022.

-If you have any questions regarding federal or state income taxes, don’t hesitate to contact your tax return preparation professional or call email@example.com or 937-223-1130.
+Still have questions regarding federal or state income taxes?
+Don’t hesitate to contact your tax return preparation professional or call firstname.lastname@example.org or 937-223-1130.